The commissioner may designate and reserve public waters of the state to propagate and protect wild animals.

 (b) The commissioner may contract with riparian owners for water projects under section 103G.121, subdivision 3, and may acquire land, accept local funding, and construct, maintain, and operate structures to control water levels under section 103G.505 to manage designated waters.

-Seasons or methods of taking fish other than minnows may not be restricted under this section.
+Seasons or methods of taking fish may not be restricted under this section.